rf223x/OpenDevin/README.md

 ```

 > [!WARNING]
-> OpenDevin runs bash commands within a Docker sandbox, so it should not affect your machine.
+> OpenDevin runs bash commands within a Docker sandbox, so it should not affect your machine. ## Docker alternative?
 > But your workspace directory will be attached to that sandbox, and files in the directory may be modified or deleted.

 ```bash